Gig2341/Gig2341/README.md

-# 👋 Hi, I'm Daniel Frempong
+# 👋 Hi, I'm Daniel Frimpong

 I'm an **Optometrist and aspiring Vision Scientist** from Ghana 🇬🇭, passionate about health informatics, eye health, and data analytics.